 I love Black garlic spelt as a lunch dish.
 The spelt grain is naturally very nutty, which matches great with the broccoli.
 It is a very healthy and filling dish.
 It provides good nutrition and lots of energy to continue your day.

 The black garlic used in the dish, gives it a beautiful sweet, tamarind like flavour.
-Together with a good vegetable stock, and a good big splash of wine, it really gives a beautiful subtle flavour to the spelt.
+Together with a tasty home made vegetable stock, and a good big splash of white wine, it really gives a beautiful subtle flavour to the spelt.

 Some people don’t like the chewiness of spelt.
 I personally think it adds to the experience of this dish.
 However long you will cook the spelt grains, they will always remain slightly chewy.
 It will normally take 30-40 minutes to cook the spelt.

 You can choose to reduce all the liquid, by letting it continue to cook uncovered for the last 5 minutes.
-Or you might want to serve it with some liquid, which is very nice as well.
+But serving it with some of the liquid is delicious too.

 What is black garlic?